 Cons: Stevia can possibly lower blood pressure too much.
 It may interact with certain medications.
 There is also ongoing research around naturally occurring compounds in stevia and whether they can potentially cause cancers and genetic mutations.

-Xylitol is a sugar alcohol often used as a no-calorie sweetener for gums, mints, candy, and even some toothpaste.
+Xylitol is often used as a no-calorie sweetener for gums, mints, candy, and even some toothpaste.

 Pros: Xylitol has a very low GI (around 7 compared to 60 to 70 of table sugar).
 It can prevent tooth decay, reduce infections, and benefit gut health.
 Rat studies show potential for xylitol to prevent osteoporosis and support healthy skin aging.